Key facts about aspartame

 - Sweet Corporate Victories (10/14/87)

-- These stories, follow ups and response from NutraSweet Company posted here (PDF)
+- These articles, follow ups and response from NutraSweet Company are posted here (PDF).

 While many studies, some of them industry sponsored, have reported no problems with aspartame, dozens of independent studies conducted over decades have linked aspartame to a long list of health problems, including: